aijulhussain/Cardiac-Segmentation/README.md

-Here's a detailed and polished description of your project tailored for an interview setting:

 This project focused on developing a robust deep learning pipeline for automatic segmentation of the left atrium in cardiac MRI scans.
 The dataset consisted of 30 3D mono-modal MRI images, from which 110 2D patches of size
 320